This program is suspended for the Fall 2022 intake

 Quite different from many other academic agribusiness programs, the Agricultural Enterprise Management major concentrates on how business, management, finance, marketing and trade and their related disciplines can be actively applied to any agricultural enterprise from input and primary agricultural production, through supply and value chains, international trade, agricultural technology, competitive market intelligence and the creation of new value-added small to medium enterprises in the agri-food sector.
 Students will also be exposed to how emerging trends in technology development domains can be harnessed to propel forward new and innovative approaches to meeting global food demands, through blockchain, artificial intelligence, machine learning, and the full range of technologies being deployed to support precision (data-driven) agri-food production.

-Students from across Campus Alberta will be able to participate in this new major, with at least 12 courses from other colleges transferable and work being done to add even more.
+Students from across Campus Alberta will be able to participate in this major, with at least 12 courses from other colleges transferable and work being done to add even more.
 The program is designed to be an integrated, flexible, four-year program where students have the opportunity to earn a four-year degree entirely through the Dhillon School of Business, or through combination with approved transfer credit.
 Talk to an academic advisor today to learn more.

 Students may also choose to add a minor to their Agricultural Enterprise Management major.
 A minor will enhance a student's resume and be recognized on their transcript.
 Several minors complement Agricultural Enterprise Management well, such as Marketing, Family and Small Business Management, Accounting, International Management and Supply Chain Management.
 Learn more about our available minors.